juanramoncarceles/documentation-source-html/README.md

 `npm run clean` or `gatsby clean`: For deleting the Gatsby cache. **If there are weird errors run this and try again**.

+---

 ## Configuration and structure of the source files

-In `gatsby-config.js` set the path to the source folder with the variable `sourceFolder`.
+In `gatsby-config.js` set the path to the source folder on the variable `sourceFolder`.

-In that same file some site metadata like title, description and author can be set.
+In that same file some site metadata like _title_, _description_ and _author_ can be set.

 In the source folder there should be a folder for each language version.
 The name of each folder should be the desired language locale.